Ziv-spec/randomfun/articles/software-design.md

 > If we consider why the human population has never been as great as the present we are lead directly to the realization that for most of the time that modern homo sapiens sapiens has occupied this planet, the Earth has been in the grip of the brutal cold of an ice age.
 We know from recent history that times of global cooling have been detrimental to human population growth and times of global warming have been conducive to population expansion and social advancement. [see: Redemption Of The Beast, Randall Carlson pp 80]

 As time went on nomadic groups moved into agricultural settlements.
 This shift marked the agricultural revolution of the time.
 Humans began spending a large portion of their time and effort onto cultivating a small food variety (wheat, corn, rice, potatoes, millet).
 Although we know that humans shifted from gathering their food to growing it, the choice at least for those times seems illogical.
 Cultivating wheat is no easy matter.
 Ancient farmers had to work the land removing rocks and pebbles, watching out for any worm or bug that might infect the plant, or hungry animals waiting to eat their precious food.
 Watering is important along with fertilizer for land constantly sucked out of minerals.
 So much time was spent cultivating wheat, settlements formed around farmland, anchoring humans in place.
 Yuval Harari in his popular book Sapiens shows us the perspective of the wheat at the time.
 For wheat a fragile plant had become a growing empire taking over the world by frenzy with fields and fields made out entirely out of wheat.
 Utilizing dumb humans to expand beyond what it would ever be able on it's own.
 How were we fooled?
 What did it offer in return?
-By growing their food, humans had a larger surplus.
-This of course does not last for long as demand increases in the form of a larger population.
-Wheat allowed population to increase from a hundred to hundreds and even thousands yet keeping the population dirt poor for long [see: Yuval Harari, Sapiens pp. 87-89 (Hebrew version)].
+By growing their food, humans had a larger surplus of the food they were so keen on eating; for humans are greedy in demand, growing their population and narrowing their buffers, humans had to keep growing more, as there was never enough food to feed all the new faces and less food meant certain death.
+Wheat allowed population to increase from a hundred to hundreds and even thousands using this moving wheel, yet keeping the population dirt poor for long [see: Yuval Harari, Sapiens pp. 87-89 (Hebrew version)].

 > Human history as a whole has been characterized by a seemingly inexorable trend toward higher levels of complexity, specialization, and sociopolitical control, processing of greater quantities of energy and information, formation of ever larger settlements, and development of more complex and capable technologies. [see: Joseph Trainter, The Collapse Of Complex Societies pp. 3]